Globally, as of 1:55pm CEST on Monday, there have been 6,057,853 confirmed cases of COVID-19, including 371,166 deaths, reported to WHO.

-Another 359 COVID-19 patients have died in the UK as of Tuesday afternoon, bringing the total coronavirus-related death toll in the country to 39,728, the Department of Health and Social Care said Wednesday.
-As of Wednesday morning, 279,856 people in Britain have tested positive for the disease, a daily increase of 1,871, said the department.
+Another 111 COVID-19 patients have died in the UK as of Sunday afternoon, bringing the total coronavirus-related death toll in the country to 39,045, Health Secretary Matt Hancock said Monday.
+277,736 people have tested positive, according to Johns Hopkins University.

 It is followed by Spain with 239,638 infections and 27,127 deaths, Italy with 233,197 cases and 33,475 deaths.